To contact any staff member, please use the Contact Us page.

 Timo works with Prof Silvia Dalla on Solar energetic particles (SEPs).
 He started his career with the SOHO spacecraft particle instrument ERNE, and works both SEP observations, and used computer simulations trying to understand how and where the SEPs originate, and how they get from the Sun to Earth.
 He is the module tutor for Sun, Earth and Climate.
 Test

 Dr Megan Argo

 Megan is a professional astrophysicist and science communicator.
-She studies galaxies in the nearby universe with radio telescopes and give public lectures and schools workshops all over the country.
-She is the coordinator for the Astronomy Dissertation module, and is also a supervisor on this module.
+She studies galaxies in the nearby universe with radio telescopes and gives public lectures and schools workshops all over the country.
+She is module tutor for Introduction to Astronomy, the coordinator for the Astronomy Dissertation module, and is also a supervisor on this module.